Support Labour Studies

 Your generosity will be acknowledged not only by the university, but also by the Program on its webpage.

-These lasting donations will go to the Endowment Fund or to the Conference Support Fund.
-If donations are intended for Student Scholarships and Awards or for the Morgan Centre for Labour Research, please contact the Director of Labour Studies for further information.
+If donations are intended for student scholarships and awards please contact the Director of Labour Studies for further information.